Are you charging what you're worth?

 1. Pay Yourself for Labor (Your Salary)

-Your hourly rate should cover the time spent on:
+Your hourly rate should cover the time you spend on:

-• Admin & Marketing (scheduling, social media, business tasks)
+• Admin and marketing: Scheduling, social media, and business tasks.

-This ensures you're compensated for your actual work hours, not just the final product.
+This makes sure you're paid for your actual work hours, not just the final product.

-2. Add a Profit Margin (For Business Growth & Reinvestment)
+2. Add a Profit Margin (For Business Growth and Reinvestment)

-Once labor costs are covered, a profit margin (typically 25–35%) is added to:
+Once labor costs are covered, a profit margin (typically 25% to 35%) is added to:

-• Fund business expansion (e.g., hiring an assistant, upgrading equipment)
+• Fund business expansion, like hiring an assistant or upgrading equipment.

 Example: Sole Photographer Pricing Breakdown